What does White Smoke from the Car Exhaust Mean?

-If you see white smoke coming out of the car exhaust pipe in thin wisps, but it's only when you start the engine, then there's no need to worry.
+If you see white smoke coming out of the car exhaust pipe in thin wisps, but only when you start the engine and not while driving, there should be no need to worry.
 This is due to an accumulation of condensation that finds its way out through the exhaust pipe.
+When you start the engine, the wispy white ‘smoke’ isn't smoke at all, but the vapor going into the air due to the heat.

 White smoke depending on thickness